Soccer Rules Practice Exam 2025 – 400 Free Practice Questions to Pass the Exam

 Get further explanation with Examzify DeepDiveBeta

-To award a penalty kick to the opposing team
+A penalty awarded to the attacking team

 Next Question